 Now let me move on to another high-level concept we're working with.
-As we started looking at what it takes to redesign everyday objects using ubiquitous computing technology we realized that every material object casts what we call an "information shadow."
+We started looking at what it would take to redesign everyday objects using ubiquitous computing technology.
+As we did, we realized that every material object casts what we call an "information shadow."
 In our modern world, everything exists simultaneously in the physical world and in the world of data.
-There is metadata about nearly every object and that information shadow can be examined and manipulated without having to touch the physical object.
-Information shadows have social lives of their own.
+Nearly every object's information shadow can be examined and manipulated without having to touch the physical object.
+Think of the Amazon and Google book APIs.
+Information shadows have lives of their own.
 Those lives can be as rich as the physical object's life, maybe richer.

 What are some objects with rich information lives?
 Well, there is media: books, CDs, images, etc. I suspect more people manipulate images of the Mona Lisa than have ever seen it in person.
-Amazon is the great repository of a lot of this, and as Ulla-Maaria Mutanen identified Amazon's ASIN system allows people to reference and discuss virtually anything they sell it has a unique identifier that gives you fast access to that object's information shadow.
+There is also anything on Amazon.
+Amazon's ASIN system allows people to reference and discuss virtually anything they sell because there's a unique identifier that gives you fast access to that object's information shadow.
+Then there is wine.

-Take wine.
 I'll talk about our work with wine a little later, but wine has particularly active information shadows.
 Virtual Vineyard was the first ecommerce site.
 Bruce Sterling talks about wine extensively in Shaping Things, his book on ubiquitous computing, and wine has long been a favorite example for information architects.
-People talk about wine and collect wine information possibly more than they actually drink it.